awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

        curl -X GET "<InfluxDB v3 host>/health" --header "Authorization: Bearer <InfluxDB v3 token>"
        ```

-11. Make sure you have enough disk space to hold all of the data that you want to migrate, uncompressed.
+10. Make sure you have enough disk space to hold all of the data that you want to migrate, uncompressed.
 Data will be backed up to an `engine` directory, by default in `~`.
 Within this directory, backed up data is organized into `data/<bucket_id>/` directories.
 Each bucket's [line protocol](https://docs.influxdata.com/influxdb/v2/reference/syntax/line-protocol/) data file will be `<bucket name>.lp`, and will be in their respective bucket directories.

-12. Run the script, providing:
+11. Run the script, providing:
     - Your InfluxDB v2 URL.
     - Your InfluxDB v3 URL.
+    - Either:
-    - The InfluxDB v2 buckets that you want to migrate and their organizations.
+      - The InfluxDB v2 buckets that you want to migrate and their organizations, with `--influxdb-v2-buckets-and-orgs`.
+      - Or, the names of the organizations to migrate all buckets from, with `--influxdb-v2-orgs`.
     - The name of the secret you created in AWS Secrets Manager that contains your InfluxDB v2 and v3 tokens.
     ```shell
     python3.13 influxdb_v2_to_v3_migration.py \